UPDATED 04/03/2019 schematics and description updated

 Select 'tune' menu item from the setup menu.
 The iron starts heating.
 The controller displays the temperature readings from A0 pin in the internal units (0-1023) in this mode.
 By rotating the encoder you can adjust the power to keep the iron temperature of 400 degrees of centigrade (use external thermometer).
 At the beginning you can increase the supplied power to the maximum value to speed up the iron heating, then decrease the power to keep the temperature at the 400 degrees.
 Now rotate the multi-turn potentiometer handle to get the sensor readings near 900.
 Ensure that this readings is not the maximum one, rotate the variable register and get 930-950, then return back to 900.
 It is important because the controller should be able to measure the temperature greater than 400 degrees of Centigrade.

 The main feature of the second generation of the controller is high frequency PWM signal used to heat the iron.
+Unfortunately, managing high-frequency signal on MOSFET transistor requires extra elenents in the schematics.
 This forum thread explains the problem in details.
 In short, the MOSFET has capacitance in the gate that require time to charge or discharge.
 To increase the speed of the MOSFET (irfz44n), the two-transistor driver is implemented on bipolar transistors.
 You can use another bipolar transistor pair.
-For example, you can replace ksp10 with 2n2222 and so9012 with 2n2907.

-Zener diode (15V) is used to limit Gate voltage (Vgs) of the MOSFET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
-The diode FR304 removes the power from the iron when the MOSFET is closed.
+Zener diode (D2, 15V) is used to limit Gate voltage (Vgs) of the MOSFET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
+The diode FR107 removes the power from the iron when the MOSFET is closed.
 You can replace this diode with another one, but you must use fast recoverable diode.

 The resistance of the cold iron heater element is very low and some notebook power supply can refuse to work.
 The controller just resets and the iron remains cold in this case.
-To avoid this situation, the capacitor of 1000uF is implemented (see complete controller schematics).
+To avoid this situation, the capacitor of 1000uF is implemented just after the 24v input (see complete controller schematics).

 Calibrate the Soldering Iron